gillianbc/in28mins-spring/mvc/README.md

 tomcat7-maven-plugin - maven will run the tomcat webserver for us and reload when source changes detected

 ## LoginServlet.java
-Processes an HTTP request and sends a response
+Processes an HTTP request and sends a response.
+Redirects to a jsp.

+## Login.jsp
+Easier way of building html content.
+Can also include scriptlet (i.e. java code).
+Scriptlets are bad practice and should not be used since business logic should be in the business layer.

 ## web.xml
 Defines the default page for localhost:8080 as login.do